AnomalyInnovations/toolbeam-cli/README.md

   The label for the field.
 If not provided, the `name` is used as the label.

-+ **x-tb-fieldPlaceholder**:[string]

-  The placeholder text for the field.
-If not provided, the `type` is used as the placeholder.

 + **x-tb-fieldType**:text|number|email|select|hidden

-  The type of the field.
+  The type of field used in the UI.
+Defaults to `text`.

   - text